-How payments are applied: Payments will be applied first to the minimum payment due and then to Balance Categories (including new transactions) in the order of the highest APR to the lowest APR.
+How payments are applied: Payments will be applied first to finance charges and fees, then to Balance Categories (including new transactions) in the order of the lowest APR to the highest APR.
+This means that balances subject to promotional or introductory APRs will be paid before balances subject to higher APRs.
 If the Purchase Balance and another Balance Category have the same APR, payments will generally be applied first to Purchases.